-- 6.40.
+- 6.41.
 By using more locally generated renewable energy, residents and businesses in Southwell will be responsible for generating lower carbon dioxide emissions.
-Southwell will therefore make a greater contribution to reducing global carbon emissions, the main cause of climate change. - 6.41.
-Reduction in use of energy is also an important element in maintaining security of energy supply and keeping bills affordable. - 6.42.
+Southwell will therefore make a greater contribution to reducing global carbon emissions, the main cause of climate change. - 6.42.
+Reduction in use of energy is also an important element in maintaining security of energy supply and keeping bills affordable. - 6.43.
 Summer temperatures in urban areas are predicted to rise between 0.4 and 0.6 degrees by 2050.
 There will be a lower urban heat island effect, but hotter summers will still increase the existing risk posed to the elderly, the young and the sick (those who typically spend most of their time indoors during the day) of suffering from severe heat stress.
-The risk of overheating is dependent on the design and build quality of the home. - 6.43.
-Household demand for water should be reduced in residential properties by installing water saving devices such as aerated taps, thermostatic mixer valves, low-flow showers, dual flush WCs, and water-efficient white goods as well as rainwater collection.
-Technological solutions such as wastewater heat recovery and greywater recycling must also be considered.
-Severn Trent Water's new homes discount (currently £280) is detailed at https://www.stwater.co.uk/building-and-developing/regulations-and-forms/application-forms-and-guidance/infrastructure-charges/.
+The risk of overheating is dependent on the design and build quality of the home. - 6.44 Current best practice principles for sustainable design and construction, energy efficiency, and zero carbon emissions, include: - I. siting and orientation to optimise passive solar gain; - II. use of high quality, thermally efficient building materials; - III. for non- residential developments, aiming to meet the Building